History 2025 - 2026

 ‘A people without knowledge of their past, origin and culture are like a tree without roots’ – Marcus Garvey

-At Boundary we believe that a high-quality history education will help pupils gain sound knowledge and understanding of Britain’s past and that of the wider world.
-We aim to inspire pupil’s curiosity to know more about the past by equipping them to: investigate and interpret the past, build an overview of world history, understand chronology and communicate historically.
+At Boundary, we believe that a high‑quality history education helps pupils gain a secure understanding of Britain’s past and that of the wider world.
+We aim to inspire pupils’ curiosity to know more about the past by equipping them to investigate and interpret historical events, build an overview of world history, understand chronology, and communicate their ideas with historical vocabulary and knowledge.

 heritage awars.jpeg

-In 2019, Boundary Primary School were awarded The Heritage Schools Award for promoting pupil development and understanding of their local heritage and its significance.
+Boundary Primary School have been awarded The Heritage Schools Award for promoting pupil development and understanding of their local heritage and its significance.

 Historic England awarded Boundary Primary this status in light of their curriculum in which: